-IMPORTANT: Scheduling reports to email, fax, or print will not work if the company data is opened exclusively.
-If you have a question, you may review the file SARAEventLog.txt found in \Program Files (x86))\Sage\Sage 100 Contractor to see if a scheduled report has been sent or not and if the company was "opened for exclusive access by another user."
+Important!
+Scheduling reports to email, fax, or print will not work if the company data is opened exclusively.
+If you have a question, you may review the file SARAEventLog.txt found in \Program Files (or Program Files (x86))\Sage\Sage 100 Contractor to see if a scheduled report has been sent or not and if the company was "opened for exclusive access by another user."